 Causative agent

 Scarlet fever is a bacterial infection caused by Group A Streptococcus.
-It mostly affects children under 10 years of age.
+It mostly affects children.

 Clinical features

-It usually starts with a fever and sore throat.
-Headache, vomiting and abdominal pain may also occur.
+Early symptoms often include sore throat, fever, headache, nausea and vomiting.
 The tongue may have a distinctive "strawberry"-like (red and bumpy) appearance.
-A "sandpaper" texture-like rash would commonly begin on the first or second day of illness over the upper trunk and neck which spreads to the limbs.
-The rash is usually more prominent in armpits, elbows and groin areas.
-It usually subsides after 1 week and is followed by skin peeling over fingertips, toes and groin areas.
+A "sandpaper" texture-like rash would commonly appear on the neck, underarm and groin area on the first or second day of illness.
+Over time, it would spread over the body.
+It usually subsides in about one week and is followed by skin peeling over fingertips, toes and groin areas.

 Mode of transmission